Jüri Vips: Formula One

-In June 2022, Vips was suspended by Red Bull pending an investigation after he was heard using the word "nigga" on a Twitch livestream.
+In June 2022, Vips was suspended by Red Bull pending an investigation after he was heard using a racial slur while playing Call of Duty: Modern Warfare on his teammate Liam Lawson's Twitch livestream.
 His contract with Red Bull Racing and the Red Bull Junior Team was terminated on 28 June following the completion of the investigation.
-He was replaced as reserve driver by Liam Lawson.
-On July 6, Christian Horner, Red Bull's team principal, made some statements that implied that they would continue to support Jüri Vips "from a mental health and educational perspective" since "everybody at some point deserves a second chance" and that he would continue in the Red Bull Junior Team, even if his contract as a reserve and test driver was terminated.
+He was replaced as reserve driver by Lawson.

+On July 6, Christian Horner, Red Bull's team principal, made some statements that implied that they would continue to support Vips "from a mental health and educational perspective" since "everybody at some point deserves a second chance" and that he would continue in the Red Bull Junior Team, even if his contract as a reserve and test driver was terminated.
 However, on July 19, Helmut Marko confirmed that Vips was no longer receiving support of any kind from Red Bull.

 IndyCar Series

 In October 2022 Vips took part in a private IndyCar driver evaluation test at Sebring with Rahal Letterman Lanigan Racing.
-He was second fastest out of the 5 participants, three tenths off Tom Blomqvist.
+He was second fastest out of the five participants, three tenths off Tom Blomqvist.
 On 13 March 2023, Vips participated in a second IndyCar test with Rahal Letterman Lanigan Racing at Barber, replacing Jack Harvey who was deemed unfit following an injury at the Grand Prix of St. Petersburg.

+2023 season

+At the end of August 2023, Rahal Letterman Lanigan Racing announced that Vips would make his IndyCar debut, partaking in the final two races of the 2023 season, replacing the departed Jack Harvey.
+He finished his first race Grand Prix of Portland in eighteenth place and winning the rookies race.
+Vips ended the season with eighteen points and in 33rd place.
+Vips ultimately was not selected to replace Harvey going forward with RLL, with the seat instead going to Pietro Fittipaldi.

+2024 season

+On August 7, 2024, it was announced that Vips would return to drive for RLL at Portland, this time driving the No. 75 entry.

+Personal life

+Vips is noted for his ability to perform complex mental calculations from a young age, having appeared on an Estonian talent show to demonstrate this ability.